nsbno/spor/README.md

 If you want to run the docs website locally, you'll need a few secrets.
 Follow the instructions in each app's readme to discover and set them locally.

-Then run `pnpm run build` to build all artifacts for the first time.
-Finally, run `pnpm run dev` to start the development servers.
+Then run `pnpm build` to build all artifacts for the first time.
+Finally, run `pnpm dev` to start the development servers.

 ### Build

 To build all apps and packages, run the following command:

 ```
-npm run build
+pnpm build
 ```

 ### Develop